Subscribe Now!

 Second-Stage Disruption:

-This strategy rests on a sophisticated data streaming system that builds automated experiences.
-Then, along with its CRM and product marketing experts, Betterment segments audiences and looks for opportunities to help them improve their finances in the consumer, advisor and employer markets.
+Betterment’s ability to execute on this strategy rests on a sophisticated data streaming system that builds automated experiences.
+Then the robo-advisor, with the help of its CRM and product marketing experts, segments audiences and looks for opportunities to help them improve their finances.

-And rather than fight it out head-to-head with big players in the consumer market, Betterment uses an “engineer mindset” to leverage the platform and innovate through a multitude of distribution channels.
+And rather than fight it out head-to-head with big players in the consumer market, Betterment uses an “engineer mindset” to leverage its platform and innovate through a multitude of distribution channels.

 That’s the strategy behind consumer products such as Betterment Everyday, a savings and checking account platform started in 2019.
 As the primary place for deposits and payments, Reust said it’s a “launching point” for other services that drive long-term value, reinforce the referral flywheel, and increase consumer interactions with the company.